 - SSD: 1 SSD hard drive of 256GB or larger for the database as frequent reads and writes are made to the hard drive

-- 2nd Drive: any type SSD or HDD (recommend 1TB or larger) for larger files and images placed in the database and backup storage
+- 2nd drive: any type SSD or HDD (recommend 1TB or larger) for larger files and images placed in the database and backup storage

 It goes without saying that backing up your data is a critical task that many of us neglect.
-We’ll say “I’ll get around to it someday.”
+We’ll say, “I’ll get around to it someday.”
 And “someday” is usually the day after your hard drive crashes!

 We strongly encourage you to backup your data on a regular basis.
 There are a number of cloud-based backup solutions that can automate the process so you don’t have to worry about it.
-Just be sure you check it on a regular basis to ensure that the backups are working properly.
+Just be sure you check it on a regular basis to ensure that the backups are working correctly.

 Part of your monthly fee to iPoint includes a backup of your iPoint data on the server.
 So, we provide some redundancy to your data backup plan.
 After all, you can never have too many backups!
 But please understand that all we are backing up is the iPoint data.
 If you want anything else backed up, you’ll need to make arrangements to do that on your own.